 The OS X dashboard and it’s widgets are intended to provide the user with information quickly and easily, much like glancing down at the dashboard of your car whilst driving.
 So it’s understandable to see that the OS X dashboard is ripe with skeuomorphic designs.

-Widgets resembling real world objects allows us to instantly recognise their purpose, and differentiate them from each other.
+Widgets resembling real world objects allows us to instantly recognize their purpose, and differentiate them from each other.
 We can quickly associate the yellow square as a sticky for jotting down notes, and the analogue clock for the reading the time.

 The design principles behind Metro are similar to those of the Swiss style and Minimalism.
 Basically, the content should always be the star of the show, and there shouldn’t be any superfluous graphics, text or effects.
 The Metro style also favours big interaction areas, rather than small buttons.